Jananik2007/Activation-functions--Optimization-Algorithm/README.md

 - RMSProp
 - Adam

-Training loss, validation loss, training accuracy, validation accuracy, and convergence speed were compared.
+Training loss, validation loss, convergence speed, training accuracy, and validation accuracy were compared.

+**Notebook:** `comparison.ipynb`

 ## Dataset

-The MNIST handwritten digit dataset was used for the ANN experiments.
+The MNIST handwritten digit dataset was used for the experiments.

-The dataset contains grayscale images of handwritten digits from 0 to 9.
-Each image has a size of 28 × 28 pixels.
+The dataset contains grayscale images of handwritten digits from 0 to 9, with each image having a size of 28 × 28 pixels.

 ## Experiment Management

-Google Colab was used for executing the deep learning experiments.
+Google Colab was used as a cloud-based environment for running deep learning experiments.

-Google Drive was used to store notebooks, trained models, and experiment results.
+Google Drive was used for persistent storage of notebooks, trained models, and experiment results.

-GitHub was used for version control, notebook storage, collaboration, and maintaining experiment history through commits.
+GitHub was used for storing the experiment notebooks, documenting the experiments, and maintaining version history through Git commits.

 ## Repository Structure